isabella232/llama_goggles/README.md

 Simply copy the `llama_goggles.css` into your project and go!
 You can build on just these styles, or maybe you just use them as a starting point and customize them for your needs.

-# What's Does Yonder Pasture Hold
+# What Does Yonder Pasture Hold

 In the future, we want to keep adding components that we create for an integration back to Llama Goggles.